LeetLLM

 2. active vocabulary is much bigger than a character alphabet

-This is why lab uses GPT-2 BPE plus local remap:
+The lab uses GPT-2 BPE plus a local remap:

 • local remap keeps tiny model small enough for laptop CPU

-If you skip remap and keep full 50k-way vocabulary head, toy model becomes needlessly heavy without teaching anything extra.
+If you skip remap and keep the full 50k-way tied vocabulary matrix, the toy model becomes needlessly heavy without teaching anything extra.

 Why one-token shift still matters